 While you likely have an audience in mind for your blog post, you also have the opportunity for it to spread all over the world.
 The “aim” is for anyone who’s remotely interested in the post to take notice.
 So while a local barber’s press release of “Come See Our New Location!” has a limited audience and aim, their blog post “Top 5 Reasons to Use a Comb in Winter” could potentially reach the far corners of the Earth.

-So you can see there are some pretty significant differences between the two.
+As you can see there are some pretty significant differences between press releases and blogs.
 Approaching them like they’re the same could be a big problem and end up with a confused message.
 Try to keep the two mentalities separate and you shouldn’t have an issue going forward.

 Do you have different processes when approaching a blog post and a press release?